aimacode/aima-java/aima-gui/README.txt

  * java -classpath aima-gui.jar aima.gui.applications.search.map.RouteFindingAgentApp
   * provides a demo of the different agents/search algorithms described in Chapters 3 and 4, for tackling route planning tasks within simplified Map environments.
  * java -jar aima-gui.jar
-  * this will run the default AIMADemoApp, this allows you to run the other applications from a central location as well as all of the current command line demos.
+  * this will run the default AimaDemoApp, this allows you to run the other applications from a central location as well as all of the current command line demos.

 The following command line demos can be run as well:
  * java -classpath aima-gui.jar aima.gui.demo.learning.LearningDemo